checkly/docs.checklyhq.com/site/content/guides/setup-scripts.md

 }
 ```

 We will then need to extract some of this information and manually add it to the right fields in the body of the second request, to match its expected schema.
-First, let's create a the object that will make up the response body.
+First, let's create the object that will make up the response body.

 ```js
 const responseData = { // create the response body object